 “A Target spokeswoman said elements of the app have been suspended while developers investigate.
 According to researchers from security firm Avast, the database storing the names, e-mail addresses, home addresses, phone numbers, and wish lists of Target customers is available to anyone who figures out the app’s publicly available programming interface.”

-“Self-proclaimed gray-hat hackers […] are engaging in what now is becoming a holiday tradition, crippling videogame networks with DDoS (Distributed Denial of Service) attacks.
+“Self-proclaimed gray-hat hackers […] are engaging in what now is becoming a holiday tradition, crippling videogame networks with DDoS (Distributed Denial of Service): A type of attack where multiple compromised systems are set to target a single system, making an online services unavailable by overwhelming it with traffic from various sources.
+LookingGlass Cyber (n) - a group of maliciously controlled computers try to overwhelm another, with the intention to take it out of service.
+Be nice to AI, world domination and all. attacks.
 It may seem hackers are running out of reasons to hit Sony and Microsoft’s networks, but they’ve been justifying their actions nonetheless.
-[They] stated the reason for hacking the videogame network on what it claims as its official Twitter account.”
+[They] stated the reason for Hacking: The using of a computer and/or program in order to gain unauthorized access to data in a computer, system or network.
+LookingGlass Cyber (n) - not the axe swinging you’re thinking of.
+This type of hacking is unauthorized access to another computer, or system. the videogame network on what it claims as its official Twitter account.”

 “Police in the U.K. say they’ve made an arrest in the hacking of kids’ technology maker VTech, which compromised the personal information of more than 6 million children worldwide.
 The South East Regional Organised Crime Unit, a regional task force made up of a handful of English police departments, says its cybercrime unit arrested a 21-year-old man on hacking-related charges Tuesday in Bracknell, a town about 30 miles west of London.”